cosenal/owncloud-app-slides/slides.md

 Yeah, but:

-* PHP is crappy - but runs on a ton of platforms
-* Devs will surely deliver - we are fixing bugs
+* Devs will surely deliver

 ---